 Learn once and for all how to plan your application development project, which steps you cannot miss in your planning and, on top of that, learn about some tools that can help in this process.

-There is a lot of planning that can be carried out, even before we want to open the platform that we are going to use to develop our application.
-Be with Bubble, FlutterFlow, WeWeb, AppGyver, any nocode tool or even (and especially) with code.
+There is a lot of planning that can be done before we even open the platform that we are going to use to develop our application.

 We divided our planning into 7 phases, which I will present here for you now, let's show this visually to you.